chrispepper1989/rust_if_branch_benchmark/README.md

 ## Some actual results:

 ### Long timing
-These were taken by just running the functions in a loop, using random ages, where the whole loop was timed.
+These were taken by just running the functions in a loop, using random ages, where the whole loop was timed:

 ```
 //using sensible numbers
 over 100000